-Landry believes there is a link between the closure and the request by growers for a marketing board to even the playing field.
+Landry believes there is a link between the closure and the growers' request for a marketing board to even the playing field.

 Growers want marketing board

-The association's members voted in a plebiscite in April on whether they want a marketing board.
-They are still waiting for the results from the New Brunswick Farm Products Commission and the matter is now in the hands of the provincial government.
+The association's members voted in a plebiscite in April.
+They are still waiting for the results from the Farm Product commission, now in the hands of the provincial government.

 "They want to form a marketing board in the area," said Landry